top of page

 • Primary and secondary education

-• EFL teaching and learning in different European countries (Austria, Finland, France, Sweden)
+• L2 English teaching and learning in different European countries (Austria, Finland, France, Sweden)

 • Teacher and student questionnaires and interviews